mentawaremedia/mentawaremedia.github.io/source/_posts/2015-02-28-pay-your-credit-cards-6-times-faster.markdown

 To recap, this method of adjusting our payments took us from 137 months to 32 months and saved us 2,332.16 in interest.

-See if you can apply this principle to your finances you'll free up considerable money fast.
+See if you can apply this principle to your finances and you'll free up considerable money fast.